jnktsj/DNApi/examples/README.md

 # AGCAGAAGGGG     score=30.25
 ```

-The option prints the predicted sequences with the assembly scores,
+The option prints the predicted adapter sequences with the assembly
-and the higher score indicates more reliable predicted adapter
+scores.
+The higher score indicates more reliable prediction results.
-sequences.

 If you want to use only a single combination of k-mer size and
-filtering ratio (i.e. *single search mode*), type:
+filtering ratio (i.e. *single* search mode), type:

 ```shell
 $ python3 dnapi.py -k 9 -r 1.4 good.fq
 # you will get: TGGAATTCTCGGGTGCCAAGGAACTCC
 ```

-Adapter search with lower k-mer sizes and lower filtering ratios would
+Adapter search with either lower k-mer sizes and lower filtering
-be lenient and would lead to (mostly) less accurate results.
+ratios gives you mostly less accurate results.

-### Exhaustive adapter search and quality control
+### Adapter search with mapping process and quality control: *exhaustive* mode
 DNApi executes a given mapping command for read mapping after adapter
 removal.
-Adding `--map-command` to arguments turns on this *exhaustive
+Adding `--map-command` to arguments turns on this
-search mode*.
-For the mapping step, you need to prepare the reference
+*exhaustive* search mode.
+For the mapping step, you need to prepare
-genome index first.
-Although you can use any read mapping software
+the reference genome index first.
+Although you can use any read
-packages for mapping, we will use
+mapping software packages for mapping, we will use
 [Bowtie](http://bowtie-bio.sourceforge.net) in this example.

 To generate the genome index, download human genome ([hg38]